 Some information contained in or incorporated by reference into this Quarterly Report on Form 10-Q may contain forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995.
-These statements include comments relating to (i) the ability of available cash reserves at July 31, 2023, to be sufficient for greater than the next twelve months; and (ii) royalties to be paid to U.S. Gold Corp. (the "Company", "we", "us", or "our") upon future exploration success at the Maggie Creek project.
+These statements include comments relating to the ability of available cash reserves at October 31, 2023, to be sufficient for greater than the next twelve months; royalties to be paid to U.S. Gold Corp. (the "Company", "we", "us", or "our") upon future exploration success at the Maggie Creek project; the Company's ability to continue as a going concern; expected vesting of options to purchase shares of the Company's common stock and expected legal and accounting expenses to maintain compliance with the Sarbanes-Oxley Act of 2002 and the effect of these expenses on the Company's profitability and our results of operations.